asleepace/deep-seek/README.md

 This project is faily minimal and contains some code for the Bun server which returns some basic frontend code for a chat interface.

-- `src/` - Contains the main code for the Bun server.
+- `./index.ts` - Bun entry point
+- `./src/*` - Root project directory.
-- `src/server/*` - Contains the Bun server code.
+- `./src/server/*` - Contains the Bun server code.
-- `src/client/*` - Contains the frontend code for the chat interface.
+- `./src/client/*` - Contains the HTML, CSS & JS code for the chat.

 The UI is just basic HTML, CSS, and JS and is really only meant to help test the model.